What Is DeFi in Crypto?

 Types of DeFi Applications

-DeFi lending protocols allow users to deposit cryptocurrency and earn interest or borrow assets by providing collateral.
-Platforms such as Aave and Compound manage these lending markets through smart contracts that automatically enforce loan conditions.
+- Lending and Borrowing Platforms: DeFi lending protocols allow users to deposit cryptocurrency to earn interest or borrow assets by providing collateral.
+Protocols such as Aave and Morpho manage lending markets through smart contracts that automatically enforce collateral requirements and adjust interest rates based on market conditions.

 Major DeFi Protocols and Platforms